mcm001/prusaOwnersWiki/S3l3ctor.md

 ## Electronics

-Hook up the two stepper motors and endstop to the RAMPS.
+Hook up the two stepper motors and endstop to the RAMPS. **TODO check which stepper goes where**.
+Next, hook the endstop to the X axis endstop pin.